 Knowing what’s in your area and where to find it could be incredibly useful knowledge later on.
 For example, if you’re incredibly hungry, you could keep your eyes peeled for local wild edibles that other people are likely to pass.

 You could also keep your eyes peeled for medicinal herbs in case medications such as painkillers are in short supply.

 13. Can Your Leftover Meat and Vegetables

-Rather than let leftover met and vegetables go to waste, can it!
+Rather than let leftover meat and vegetables go to waste, can it!
 Simply put the meat and vegetables into canning jars and then pressure can it.
-Proceed to store the cans in your cupbard and it will be ready to eat when you need it.
-Hamburger meat, roast, sausage, chili, and so on are all examples of meals that can be canned and saved for for the future.
-If you’re new to canning, here are some things you should know.
+Proceed to store the cans in your cupboard and it will be ready to eat when you need it.

 14. Get Into DIY

 Countless books and articles have been written on DIY survival hacks and projects for you to peruse.
 Pick a few of those projects to apply in your own life.

 Basically, a DIY (Do-It-Yourself) project means that you find random items lying around your house and then repurpose those items for survival and disaster preparedness.

 - Make fire starters out of egg cartons